Wolfsauge-0/Hass/README.md

 # This is a Hack

-[!WARNING]
+> [!WARNING]
-This is strongly opinionated code created for only one purpose.
-It has been written by somebody knowing jack shit about ansible and just trying to get stuff up and running
+> This is strongly opinionated code created for only one purpose.
+> It has been written by somebody knowing jack shit about ansible and
+> is just a try to get stuff up and running.

 I do not claim:
 - This code is pretty